 This is the story of my journey.
 How I discovered the art of “Aiming without Aiming”.
 If you have played pool for a while, chances are you will identify with and recognize what I describe.
 If you have played some pool, I suggest you read with an open mind – it might change your game.

 If you don’t play pool yet, but would like to start, then you can learn how to play pool well in under 30 minutes.
+If you already understand the basics, but would like to develop the ability to run the table, you should look at my article on the basics of cue ball position control.

 Some time back I heard the term “subconscious-competence” and about the subconscious mind.
 This is the same thing that allows us to walk without having to logically plan every muscle that needs to be raised to take each step – We just look at where we want to go, decide we want to go there, and then automatically end up there.
 It is also responsible for the times when we might get distracted while driving, thinking about all kinds of other stuff, and suddenly realize that we have reached home without remembering any of the turns, traffic lights or other cars on the road.